 10. Motto Motto

 True to its translation — more more, you’ll be left wanting more at this restaurant.
-With relatively contemporary settings, wholesome and classic condiments, a casual dining experience and great prices- you really can’t go wrong here.
+With contemporary decor, wholesome and classic condiments, a casual dining experience and great prices, you really can’t go wrong here.

 Address: Macquarie Centre, 34444 Herring Road & Waterloo Road, Macquarie Park NSW 2113